ruggeri/tech-notes/randos/cache-coherency.md

 (!x);` in one thread and an `x=true` in another, but the first thread never sees this.

+To be clear: the C compiler by default assumes a variable is only accessed in one thread.
+In that case, it may not even use any memory to store the variable, nor issue write instructions to the memory.
+If the C compiler makes this assumption, other cores may never see updates to the variable because C doesn't compile the variable update as a write to a memory address.

-So that's *volatile* which happens at the compiler level.
+So that's _volatile_ which happens at the compiler level.
 Then there's actual re-ordering.
 An example:

 ```